 Key factors to evaluate include:

-• The elder’s health condition and prognosis
+- The elder's health condition and prognosis

-• Their level of independence
+- Their level of independence

-• Availability of family support
+- Availability of family support

-• Financial resources
+- Financial resources

-• Personal preferences and dignity
+- Personal preferences and dignity

 A useful decision-making approach is to:

-1. Clearly define current and future needs
+- Clearly define current and future needs

-2. Explore available care options
+- Explore available elder care services options

-3. Evaluate long-term implications
+- Evaluate long-term implications

-4. Involve the elder in the process wherever possible
+- Involve the elder in the process wherever possible

-The answer depends on three key factors: the individual’s current health condition, level of independence, and how their needs are likely to evolve.
-The most effective elder care models today are those that move beyond fragmented services and offer integrated, continuous care, ensuring that support adapts as the person’s needs change.
+The answer depends on three key factors: the individual's current health condition, level of independence, and how their needs are likely to evolve.
+The most effective elder care models today are those that move beyond fragmented services and offer integrated, continuous care — ensuring that support adapts as the person's needs change.

 Some of the most suitable care models include:

-• Continuum of Care Models:
+- Continuum of Care Models:

 Ideal for families planning long-term, these settings allow individuals to transition seamlessly from assisted living to more intensive care (such as nursing or memory care) without needing to relocate.
 This reduces disruption and provides stability as conditions progress.
+Read more about what evolving care at Epoch truly means.

-• Community-Based Living:
+- Community-Based Living:

 Best suited for relatively independent seniors who value social engagement but may need light support.
 These environments balance autonomy with access to assistance, helping prevent isolation while maintaining dignity.
+See how assisted living enhances family bonds.

-• Specialised Residential Care (e.g., Dementia Care):
+- Specialised Residential Care (e.g., Dementia Care):

 Most appropriate for individuals with cognitive decline or high-dependency needs.
 These environments are purpose-built, with trained staff, structured routines, and safety measures designed specifically for conditions like dementia.
+Explore Epoch's specialist dementia care services and dementia day care program.

 Are old age homes or assisted living facilities covered by health insurance in India?
-In India, most standard health insurance plans do not typically cover the cost of staying in an elder care or old age home, as these are considered residential or long-term care services rather than hospitalization.
+In India, most standard health insurance plans do not typically cover the cost of staying in an elder care or old age home, as these are considered residential or long-term care services rather than hospitalisation.

-• Insurance is primarily designed to cover acute medical expenses, such as hospital stays, surgeries, and treatments, rather than ongoing custodial or supportive care.
+- Insurance is primarily designed to cover acute medical expenses, such as hospital stays, surgeries, and treatments, rather than ongoing custodial or supportive care.
 However, there are some exceptions.

-• Additionally, a few newer or specialised senior citizen and long-term care plans are beginning to include limited coverage for home healthcare or assisted care services.
+- Additionally, a few newer or specialised senior citizen and long-term care plans are beginning to include limited coverage for home healthcare or assisted care services.

 It's important to carefully review your policy terms or speak with your insurer to understand what is included, as coverage can vary widely.